-- Change of control occurs when transaction results in acquisition of control of a business as a consequence of a merger or acquisition of capital or shares that allow control or substantial influence - Turnover/assets/local presence - The parties' combined turnover in Chile is 2.5 million Chilean units of account (UF) or more (approximately USD 107 million); AND - At least two of the parties have individual turnover in Chile of 450,000 UF or more (approximately USD 19 million) - Minority interests filing within 60 days of completion where the acquisition is of a minority interest of more than 10% in a competitor; - Both firms compete in Chile; AND - They each have Chilean turnover of more than 100,000 UF (approximately USD 4.3 million)
+- Change of control: occurs when the transaction results in and acquisition of control of a business as a consequence of a merger or acquisition of capital or shares that allow control or substantial influence - Turnover/assets/local presence - The parties' combined turnover in Chile is 2.5 million Chilean units of account (UF) or more (approx. USD 107.6 million); AND - At least two of the parties have individual turnover in Chile of 450,000 UF or more (approx. USD 19.4 million) - Minority interests filing within 60 days of completion where the acquisition is of a minority interest of more than 10% in a competitor; AND - Both firms compete in Chile; AND - Each has Chilean turnover of more than 100,000 UF (approx. USD 3.9 million)

-- ✓ The investigation can be suspended for a further period of 10-15 working days if the parties offer commitments - ✓ The investigation can be also suspended for a certain period of time with the parties' and Authority's joint consent
+- the investigation can be suspended for a further period of 10-15 working days if the parties offer commitments - the investigation can be also suspended for a certain period of time with the parties' and Authority's joint consent